Top 12 Highest-Paying Trade Jobs in Demand for 2023

-Construction managers need to use analytical and problem-solving skills to evaluate blueprints and provide a time and cost estimate for project completion.
-They need to have exemplary leadership skills to head their team of construction workers and have excellent customer service skills to form strong relationships with clients.
+Construction managers use analytical and problem-solving skills to evaluate blueprints and provide time and cost estimates for project completion.
+They need to have exemplary leadership skills to manage construction teams and excellent customer service skills to form strong relationships with clients.

 Making sure that everything complies with building codes and regulations